 - Ask questions.
 Sometimes it can be difficult for visitors to think of things to talk about with their loved one for an extended visit.
-Some great conversation starters include asking them about childhood memories, discussing current events they’re interested in, or asking them for advice about a favorite hobby the two of you share.
+Some great conversation starters include asking them about childhood memories, discussing current events they’re interested in or asking for advice about a favorite hobby the two of you share.

 Long-Term Care in Columbus, Ohio

-At MacIntosh Communities, we take the time to get to know our residents.
+At MacIntosh communities, we take the time to get to know our residents.
 To avoid feelings of loneliness, we have permanent staffing assignments that support genuine relationships.
 Even when you can’t visit, the staff will be there for your loved one.

 The social atmosphere of long-term care communities likes the MacIntosh communities, is also tremendously beneficial.
 Your loved one can participate in engaging dining experiences that promote social interaction and enjoy a variety of tasty food options, as well as other activities that promote wellbeing.